 Research objectives

-In this study, we analyzed the distribution characteristics and drug resistance to different antibiotics of the bacteria isolated from the emergency department specimens in our hospital from 2013 to 2017.
+In this study, we analysed the distribution characteristics and drug resistance to different antibiotics of the bacteria isolated from the emergency department specimens in our hospital from 2013 to 2017.
 This study is of great significance for the selection of drugs for initial empirical treatment in the emergency department and the careful selection of antibiotics to reduce the generation of drug-resistant strains.

 Research methods

-The isolation media including China-blue plate and blood agar plate were purchased from Oxoid, United Kingdom.
-The bacterial identification was then performed using VITEK 2 Compact automatic microorganism analysis system (bioMerieux, France) and BD-Bruker MALDI Biotyper microorganism mass spectrometry rapid identification system (BD, United Kingdom).
-Data were analyzed using the R 3.5.1 software.
+The isolation media including China-blue plate and blood agar plate were purchased from Oxoid.
+The bacterial identification was then performed using the VITEK 2 Compact automatic microorganism analysis system and BD-Bruker MALDI Biotyper microorganism mass spectrometry rapid identification system.
+Data were analysed using R 3.5.1 software.
 The rate was expressed as a percentage.
-The Cochran-Armitage trend test was used to analyze the change trend of drug resistance rates with time.
-P < 0.05 was considered to be statistically significant.
+The Cochran-Armitage trend test was used to analyse the change trend of drug resistance rates with time.
+P < 0.05 was considered statistically significant.

 Research results

 The top six bacteria isolated from emergency patients were Acinetobacter baumannii, Staphylococcus aureus, Klebsiella pneumoniae, Pseudomonas aeruginosa, Escherichia coli, and Candida albicans.
-From 2013 to 2017, the isolation rates of common pathogens in the emergency department decreased, including Acinetobacter baumannii (25.5% to 17.4%), Staphylococcus aureus (21.
-0% to 7.1%), Pseudomonas aeruginosa (12.3% to 10.3. %), and Escherichia coli (7.6% to 6.5%).
-However, the isolation rate of Klebsiella pneumoniae increased from 7.1% to 12.1%.
-The drug with the lowest resistance rate of Acinetobacter baumannii to common clinical antibiotics was tigecycline, followed by minocycline, but the sensitivity to the two drugs has been also decreasing each year (P < 0.01).
-The resistance rates of Pseudomonas aeruginosa to cefoperazone/sulbactam and imipenem were higher, with the resistance to cefoperazone/sulbactam increasing year over year (P < 0.01).
-But its resistance rate to amikacin was below 10%.
-Klebsiella pneumoniae had higher resistance rates to imipenem, cefoperazone/sulbactam, amikacin, and ciprofloxacin, with the lowest resistance rate to tigecycline.
+From 2013 to 2017, the isolation rates of common pathogens in the emergency department decreased, including A. baumannii (25.5% to 17.4%), S. aureus (21.
+0% to 7.1%), P. aeruginosa (12.3% to 10.3. %), and E. coli (7.6% to 6.5%).
+However, the isolation rate of K. pneumoniae increased from 7.1% to 12.1%.
+The drug with the lowest resistance rate of A. baumannii to common clinical antibiotics was tigecycline, followed by minocycline, but the sensitivity to the two drugs has been also decreasing each year (P < 0.01).
+The resistance rates of P. aeruginosa to cefoperazone/sulbactam and imipenem were higher, with the resistance to cefoperazone/sulbactam increasing each year (P < 0.01), but its resistance rate to amikacin was below 10%.
+K. pneumoniae had higher resistance rates to imipenem, cefoperazone/sulbactam, amikacin, and ciprofloxacin, with the lowest resistance rate to tigecycline.
 The resistance rate to minocycline was also high but it decreased year over year (P < 0.01).
-For Escherichia coli, the resistance to ciprofloxacin was high, and the resistance rate to cefoperazone/sulbactam showed an upward trend year after year (P < 0.01). the resistance rates of Staphylococcus aureus to levofloxacin, penicillin G, and tetracycline were high, but the resistance rates to penicillin G and tetracycline showed a downward trend (P < 0.01).
+For E. coli, the resistance to ciprofloxacin was high, and the resistance rate to cefoperazone/sulbactam showed an upward trend year after year (P < 0.01). the resistance rates of S. aureus to levofloxacin, penicillin G, and tetracycline were high, but the resistance rates to penicillin G and tetracycline showed a downward trend (P < 0.01).

 Research conclusions

-The pathogenic bacteria isolated from the emergency department were mainly Acinetobacter baumannii, Staphylococcus aureus, Klebsiella pneumoniae, Pseudomonas aeruginosa, Escherichia coli, and Candida albicans, with high detection rates of drug-resistant bacteria
+The pathogenic bacteria isolated from the emergency department were mainly A. baumannii, S. aureus, K. pneumoniae, P. aeruginosa, E. coli, and C. albicans, with high detection rates of drug-resistant bacteria